build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

     //    argument of the create_inlet() function.
     //
     // 2.
 Unwrap the payload of any Ockam Routing Message it receives back from the Outlet
-    //    and send it as raw TCP data to q connected TCP client.
+    //    and send it as raw TCP data to a connected TCP client.

     let inlet_address = std::env::args().nth(1).expect("no inlet address given");
     tcp.create_inlet(inlet_address, route!["outlet"]).await?;